Yaya-Cout/Nwagyu/src/guide/apps/chip-8.md

 Use this unofficial (but very handy) [site](https://yaya-cout.github.io/Numworks-connector/#/) to load your ROMs to your calculators filesystem.
 Ensure it ends in `.ch8` or it won't be recognized.
-Having a long filename may be ugly in the menu selection -- please keep it simple for your own sake.
+Having a long filename may be unreadable in the menu selection -- please keep it simple for your own sake.
 Eg. `Tetris.ch8`

 ## Controls